enobil/enobil.github.io/_posts/2022-07-27-proposal-start-writing-integration-tests.markdown

 When writing integration tests, a develoepr needs to only consider the request payload, the expected response payload, and how to clean up side effects after the test execution.
 This is often simpler than writing unit tests since there is no need for a full understanding of interdependencies inside the codebase.
 It only needs a high level understanding of the systems design of the service API under test.

-Integration tests are simple yet extremely effective at end to end testing functionality of a service API.
+Integration tests are simple yet extremely effective at end-to-end testing functionality of a service API.

 * This allows teams to easily start writing integration tests.
 * This allows teams to easily add more integration test coverage, easily maintain their codebase, without requiring deep analysis of the implementation code for each test.